loikein/hugo-novelist/README.md

 ## Pages customisation

-In addition to the [usual markdown front matter](https://gohugo.io/content-management/front-matter/) \(note certain entries are not supported such as `categories` and `weight`\), you can also specify fandom, characters, tags, ratings and 1 external link.
+In addition to the [usual markdown front matter](https://gohugo.io/content-management/front-matter/) \(note certain entries are not supported such as `categories` and `weight`\), you can also specify fandoms, relationships, characters, tags, ratings and 1 external link.

+For an all-in-one example, see [`./exampleSite/content/writing/markdown-syntax.md`](https://github.com/loikein/hugo-novelist/blob/main/exampleSite/content/writing/markdown-syntax.md).

 ### `ratings`